Andre Fili

-Andre Riley Givens-Fili (born Andre Riley Givens; June 25, 1990) is an American professional mixed martial artist and musician who currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
+Andre Riley Givens-Fili (born Andre Riley Givens; June 25, 1990) is an American professional mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).

 Background

 Fili is of Samoan and Native Hawaiian descent.
 He grew up in a broken home, where both of the parents were violent against each other and also their children.
 Fili's mother raised her kids alone, as her husband was serving jail time on multiple occasions and was not living in the house.
 The violent and unstable upbringing left its mark on Fili, and he started seeking out street brawls as a teenager.
 In 2009, Fili moved to Sacramento and while still under probation, he joined Team Alpha Male and began training mixed martial arts.

 Mixed martial arts career

 Fili made his professional debut on December 12, 2009, against Anthony Motley.
 Fili won the fight via TKO and won his next three fights via TKO as well.
 Fili suffered his first loss, by knee injury, against Strikeforce vet Derrick Burnsed.
 Fili bounced back from the loss winning his next 8 fights including a win over Strikeforce veteran Alexander Crispim.